openfaas/docs/docs/architecture/production.md

 #### Configure timeouts

 Configure each timeout as appropriate for your workloads.
 If you expect all functions or endpoints to return within a few seconds then set a timeout to accommodate that.
 If you expect all workloads to run for several minutes then bear that in mind with your values.

+> Note: You may have a timeout configured in your IngressController or cloud LoadBalancer.
+See your documentation or contact your administrator to check the value and make sure they are in-sync.

 #### Configure function health-check probes